ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 ## Install InstrumentStudio

 This tutorial requires assemblies that are installed with InstrumentStudio.
-You must install a development version of InstrumentStudio 22.3 at least as new as version 22.3.0.383-0+d383.
+Install InstrumentStudio with at least version 22.3.0.383-0+d383.

 ## Get the .NET SDK